 The best times to shoot are in the morning and evening because then, you’ll see more striking shadows and get wonderful colors tinged with gold.
 By planning your shoot around the start or end of the day, you’ll increase your chances of capturing interesting subjects and amazing views.

-Look for people.
+Tip 2) Look for people.

 People naturally draw attention.
 Even when they’re a tiny part of the composition, they ensure that your photo has a point of interest viewers can focus on and connect with.
 They can give photos emotional depth, as well as create a sense of scale, showing how large a landscape really is.
+Aerial photography with people in the frame is often an example of negative space photography and minimalist photography in that the subject is small in the frame and surrounded by negative space.

-Keep your composition clean and simple.
+Tip 3) Keep your composition clean and simple.

 It can be hard to narrow your photo to specific elements when your aerial view is packed with details.
 However, if you try to capture too much, your viewers won’t have anything to focus on.
 They’ll get lost in the view, and your image will be less memorable.